pelithne/k8s/workshop.md

 kubectl get service azure-vote-front
 ```

-Now open a local web browser to the IP address.
+Now open a web browser to the IP address.

 ![Image of Kubernetes cluster on Azure](./media/vote-app-updated-external.png)